ramadanfirdaus5/Labview/README.md

 For the step of making the program there are several stages including by making P and D controllers, to more clearly be able to visit the OJS Unikom page, with the Telekontran sub journal or click here https://ojs.unikom.ac.id/index.php/telekontran

-Or the full version program can be downloaded here, the master program
+Or the full version program can be downloaded here, the main program

 --------------//////////////////////////---------------------------
 Steps to trial the system: